Olya-M/covid-epigenetic-age/README.md

 ![plots4](https://user-images.githubusercontent.com/68296887/137148804-2171e9f7-fd10-44b4-b25c-c9610b7e0d73.png)

-This suggests that there is a real effect for male patients on average having a higher epigenetic age acceleration with COVID-19.
-This might indicate that male patients with a biological age higher than their chronological age are more susceptible to COVID-19 infections, or that male patients that develop COVID-19 subsequently develop an accelerated biological age.
-As the latter might have long-lasting clinical implications, it would be useful to look at a dataset that has methylation profiles for patients several weeks, months, or years following COVID-19 infections to see if the accelerated epigenetic age stays the same or if there might be a reversal with time, and how this might be associated with long-covid.
+The above suggests that male patients on average having a higher epigenetic age acceleration with COVID-19 is a real effect.
+This could indicate that male patients with a biological age greater than their chronological age are more susceptible to COVID-19 infections, or that male patients with COVID-19 develop an accelerated biological age as a result of the infection.
+Because the latter could have long-term clinical implications following infection, it would be interesting to examine a dataset that has methylation profiles for patients several weeks, months, or years after COVID-19 infections to see if the accelerated epigenetic age remains the same or if it reverses over time, and how this might be linked to long-covid.

 ## Dataset and methods references: